andersfuf/UIS_Prototype/cm-doc/spike-cus-1-2-2022.md

 ```
 Pseudo SQL code..

 Modalities could be: login, derect, fasual, fingerprint.
 This is not our solution, but if there were several modalities, like fasual or fingerprint authentication, other modalities like github, dropbox or facebook login could also a concern to support.
 A number of authentication mechanisms could be relevant.
-In this a seperate entity 'login-modalities' with a one-many relationship to customers could an alternative.
+In this case a seperate entity 'login-modalities' with a one-many relationship to customers could an alternative.

 The agile solution is to only change what is neecesary.
 So discard the generic solution and create a dedicated field:
 ```